botworld-wiki/beatburger.github.io/pages/seasons.md

 <div markdown="1" class=" ghcms ghcms-intro">

+You progress through a Season, and get the corresponding rewards, by earning Tokens.

 ## Starter Season vs Global Season

 You have to go through the Starter Season before you can get into the current Global Season with the rest of the older players.